Secretary General of the South Asian Association for Regional Cooperation

 The secretary-general of the South Asian Association for Regional Cooperation is head of the SAARC Secretariat, which is headquartered in Kathmandu, Nepal.
-SAARC is an economic and geopolitical union between the eight South Asian member nations, Afghanistan, Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan and Sri Lanka.
+SAARC is an economic and geopolitical union between the eight South Asian member nations: Afghanistan (from 2007), Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan, and Sri Lanka.
 The secretary-general is appointed for a three-year term by election by a council of ministers from member states.
 The secretary-general is assisted by eight deputies, one from each nation, who also reside in Kathmandu.
-SAARC Secretariat was established in Kathmandu on 16 January 1987 by Bangladeshi diplomat Abul Ahsan, who was its first secretary-general, and was inaugurated by King Birendra Bir Bikram Shah of Nepal.
-Since its creation, its member nations have contributed to a total of fourteenth general secretaries.
+The SAARC Secretariat was established in Kathmandu on 16 January 1987 by Bangladeshi diplomat Abul Ahsan, who was its first secretary-general, and was inaugurated by King Birendra Bir Bikram Shah of Nepal.
+Since its creation, its member nations have contributed to a total of fourteen general secretaries.
 Golam Sarwar from Bangladesh is the current secretary-general of SAARC, having assumed charge on 4 March 2023.

-Since the secretary general is selected from the member countries of SAARC in alphabetical order, it was Afghanistan's turn after Sri Lanka.
-But as the Afghanistan has been ruling by Taliban and international community does not recognize the Taliban as the authentic government, Afghanistan's turn has been skipped for this time and the next heir to the post of the secretary general of the organization in alphabetical order has been selected the diplomat from Bangladesh.
+Member countries of SAARC take turns in alphabetical order to nominate a secretary general.
+Sri Lankan nominee Esala Weerakoon's term ended in February 2023.
+Ordinarily it would have been Afghanistan's turn next.
+None of the other member states, however, had recognized the country's Taliban-led regime.
+So those member states skipped to the next country, Bangladesh, which put forward Golam Sarwar.